Apidog Docs

 The token will be used for debugging this endpoint

-Use a Default Token or Generate a New One for Endpoint Debugging#
+Using a Default Token or Generating a New One for Endpoint Debugging#

 When debugging an endpoint in Apidog, you have two options to apply an auth token: